-Once a year, at the base of the Italian Alps in the ancient Medieval town of Ivrea, a peculiar battle takes place.
-Commemorating what was once a 12th century skirmish where the malicious, tyrannical rulers were overthrown by the commoners.
 The battle exists between the revellers on carriages (representing of the tyrants’ guards) and thousands of townsfolk.
 They are divided into nine different combat teams.
 However, instead of swords and arrows, the battle is reenacted with 500,000 pounds of flying citrus… Ivrea Orange Battle Festival.

 If you’re more into throwing tomatoes, maybe La Tomatina is your taste.

 You’ve read it correctly: the town of Ivrea celebrates their liberation by throwing (with a considerable amount of ferocity) half a million pounds of oranges at each other, marking this novel event to be the largest food fight in all of Italy.

 Participate In the Orange Battle Festival

 Participants must wage with real zest, as they do get injured; it is not uncommon to see cheery black eyes and smiling swollen lips throughout the festivities.

 By Stand The Orange Battle

 For those not wishing to partake in the battle, but rather spectate, there are two options: to watch by hiding behind nets draped around the buildings (the safest option), or, for a more adventurous twist, one can brave the battle field and watch the chaos while being in the midst of it (with this option, the likelihood of being hit by an orange is extremely high).